voxpupuli/puppet-cvmfs/README.md

 }
 ```

+In addition a cron will be created to purge quarentine corrupted files after 30 days.

 ### Fsck Options
 * `options` Will pass parameters to the `cvmfs_fsck` command, by default none will be passed.
 * `onreboot` If set to true a @reboot job will be set to run `cvmfs_fsck` at boot time.
 Default is false.